PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 1. Let users declare one or more `SurfacePatch` instances and compose supported logical operations on them.
-2. Keep operation names and semantics out of the circuit container itself.
+2. Keep instruction names and domain semantics out of `InstrGraph` itself.
 3. Separate a QEC instruction's semantic contract from the QEC protocol or physical implementation that realizes it.
 4. Make every instruction declare its typed QEC-block inputs and outputs and